Our recommendations are made independently. We may receive commissions from purchases made via our links.

 • Not ideal for tiny batches

-Leafy greens were transformed into a silky blend within seconds, while frozen fruits came out with a dessert-like texture that rivals store-bought smoothies.
-Even dense shake ingredients like oats and dried fruit, along with almond butter and ice, were executed with minimal effort, requiring neither excessive blending time nor repeated intervention.
+In our five-test run, we didn’t run into any major issues.
+Leafy greens were turned into a silky blend within seconds, while frozen fruits came out with a perfect ice-cream-like texture.
+Even denser ingredients like oats and dried fruit, along with almonds and ice, still couldn’t slow it down.

-Read our full Vitamix E310 Blender in-depth review
+Read our Vitamix Explorian E310 Blender in-depth review

 Upgrade Pick